H-DES: a Quantum-Classical Hybrid Differential Equation Solver: Boundary conditions within the sample points

 Furthermore, before evaluating the loss function at each iteration, we also have to coherently adjust each $q$-order derivative by adding the corresponding term $\partial^q \text{shift} / \partial x^q$.
 A concrete example can be found in App.~\ref{sub:FBH-example}.

 ~

 The main difference between this method and that including the boundary conditions directly within the loss function is that the first takes the boundary conditions into account exactly and with certitude, since the value of the solution function is \textit{manually} fixed.
 The other solution can only perfectly ensure the boundary condition is met if the loss function is exactly equal to zero.
 Having a slight imperfection in the boundary condition fit can lead to very different solutions, especially in a chaotic setup.
-However, floating boundary conditions handling cannot be used when the boundary conditions are more complex.
+However, floating boundary conditions handling cannot be used when the boundary conditions are more complex, and a more general interpolation scheme would be needed.